bbannier/zeek-language-server/emacs/README.md

 ## Setup

-1. Add the path to `zeek-config` (likely in your Zeek build directory) to your environment's `PATH` variable.
+1. If needed, add the path to `zeek-config` to your environment's `PATH` variable.
 2. Add a hook to `lsp-mode` for zeek files and register the language server.

 ```